 Confusion or encephalopathy -- lactulose medication and antibiotics

 Infections -- antibiotics

 A procedure called transjugu larintrahe paticporto systemic shunt (TIPS) is sometimes needed for bleeding varices or ascites.
 When cirrhosis progresses to end-stage liver disease, patients may be candidates for a liver transplant.
-(Link to live liver transplant)
+(Link to live liver Cirrhosis treatment delhi)